absmach/magistrala-ui/README.md

 Similarly, you can add individual or multiple channels using a CSV file.
 For channel creation, enter the Channel Name (required), select the Parent ID, provide a Description, and include Metadata (in JSON format).

-### Things Policies

-Creating a thing policy involves selecting the subject and object and specifying the actions (multiple selections are allowed).
-Things policies control permissions for things and channels entities.
-They define access permissions, such as a thing's access to a channel.
-For detailed policy information, consult the official [Documentation](https://docs.mainflux.io/authorization/#summary-of-defined-policies).

 ### Bootstrap

-To use bootstrap, ensure that the [bootstrap](http://docs.mainflux.io/bootstrap/) addon is active as part of the Mainflux core services.
+To use bootstrap, ensure that the [bootstrap](http://docs.mainflux.io/bootstrap/) addon is active as part of the Magistrala core services.

 To configure bootstrap, provide the Name, Thing ID, External ID, External Key, Channel (as a string slice), Content (in JSON format), Client Cert, Client Key, and CA Cert.